AdaCore/training_material/courses/rust_essentials/100_generics/03_constraints_and_properties.rst

 Adding Constraints
 --------------------

+.. container:: latex_environment small

-**Adding a trait to generic specify what capabilities a type must have**
+  **Adding a trait to a generic specifies what capabilities the type must have**

 .. code:: rust